VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Profile/Objects/InputUpdateApplicationUserType.md

 # InputUpdateApplicationUserType ==~object~==

-The `InputUpdateApplicationUserType` represents the input for updating an application user.
+This type represents the input for updating an application user.

 ## Fields